-11. Article 8 of the European Convention provides that public authorities should not interfere with the right of individuals to a private and family life without lawful authority to do so, and where it is necessary, proportionate, and in pursuit of one of the aims set out in Article 8(2).
-(These are national security, public safety, economic well-being, health or morals, prevention of crime or disorder, or protecting others' rights).
+- 11. Article 8 of the European Convention on Human Rights (ECHR) provides that public authorities should not interfere with the right of individuals to a private and family life without lawful authority to do so, and where it is necessary, proportionate, and in pursuit of one of the aims set out in Article 8(2).
+(These are national security, public safety, economic well-being, health or morals, prevention of crime or disorder, or protecting others' rights). - 12.
+Article 10 of the ECHR also protects councillors' freedom of expression although this a qualified right which may be limited in order to protect the rights and interests of others.
+Case law has established the principle that in a political context, more robust exchanges might be acceptable than would otherwise be the case.
+This does not extend to gratuitous personal comment.